 then the procedure is as follows:

-In case (b), the division will request the person concerned to provide a reference to a registered general authorisation or to file an individual authorisation.
+In case (b), the division will request the person concerned to provide a reference to a registered general authorisation or to file – by email in the case of oral proceedings by videoconference (OJ EPO 2020, A71) – an individual authorisation.

-A person without an authorisation will be requested to submit one without delay.
-If he is unable to do so straight away, a time limit of two months will be set for its submission.
+Any person without an authorisation will be requested to submit one without delay.
+If they are unable to do so straight away, a time limit of two months will be set for its submission.
 The fact that the authorisation was missing, and the time limit set for submitting it, must be recorded in the minutes.
 The proceedings then continue in the normal way, except that no decision can be pronounced at the end.
 Instead, the decision is issued in writing once the missing authorisation has been filed.
-At the end of the proceedings, the party concerned should be reminded to file the authorisation.
+At the end of the proceedings, the party concerned must be reminded to file the authorisation.

 The person conducting the proceedings will have the particulars of the persons taking part taken and their authorisations checked, where necessary, before the start of the oral proceedings.
 Parties and their representatives must identify themselves unless they are known to the person conducting the proceedings or any of the members of the examining or opposition division.